rey9230/KotlinBaseProject/README.md

 * imports added automatically

 ### Custom Lint Rule
 Default set of lint rules is limited and in some situations we could benefit from creating custom rules that identify issues that are specific to our projects.
+[Help link](https://www.youtube.com/watch?v=jCmJWOkjbM0)

 ### Testing
 ![Testing](test_pyramid.png)